tonguwin/tedx_new/README.md

 1. Create Events folder in Components - one jsx and one css file
 2. File imported, routing name set in App2.js and place on NavBar
 3. Create a new folder under the blog folder, for blog post files to be (will be empty for now)
-4. Top title that simply reads 'Events' at the top, equipped with the same CSS as the 'About Us' title on the About page
+4. (DONE) Top title that simply reads 'Events' at the top, equipped with the same CSS as the 'About Us' title on the About page
 5. Create a skeleton for the main events page
 6. Create a skeleton for individual event pages